Investigating the effect of electronic correlation on transport properties and phononic states of Vanadium: Introduction

 With more than fifty years of research, $3d$ transition metals have attracted tremendous interest in the scientific community for their fascinating behaviour\cite{PhysRev.134.A923, PhysRev.139.A1905}.
 Recent studies on Vanadium (V) categorise it as a moderately correlated electron system\cite{sihi2020detailed}.
 Thus, it would be a suitable candidate for studying the effect of electronic correlation on various transport properties and phononic states.
-Savrasov \textit{et al.}\cite{Savrasov3} have studied the electrical resistivity ($\rho$) and electronic part of thermal conductivity ($\kappa_e$) of V due to electron-phonon interactions (EPIs) using density-functional theory (DFT) method.
+Also, Belozerov \textit{et al.}\cite{PhysRevB.107.035116} have recently studied electronic correlation and its effect on magnetic properties of V using DFT+DMFT method.
+Their results indicate that V shows Pauli paramagnetism at low temperatures, while it follows the Curie-Weiss law at higher temperatures.
+Also, they reported the quasiparticle mass enhancement factor $\frac{m}{m^*}$ of $e_g$ state to be 1.4 at $U=2.3$ eV.
+Our result of $t_{2g}$ ($e_g$), \textit{i.e.} 1.14 (1.12) at $U=2.6$ eV using the DFT method is in a good agreement with their results.
+Furthermore, Savrasov \textit{et al.}\cite{Savrasov3} have studied the electrical resistivity ($\rho$) and electronic part of thermal conductivity ($\kappa_e$) of V due to electron-phonon interactions (EPIs) using density-functional theory (DFT) method.
 In this work, they have also compared their theoretical results with an experimental data set, which are in a good match\cite{Hellwege}.
 However, at present, there are several experimental results available corresponding to $\rho$\cite{chernoplekov1973change, westlake1967resistometric, pan1977investigation, Desai}.
 But these data differ from each other to a good extent.\cite{chernoplekov1973change, westlake1967resistometric, pan1977investigation, Desai}.
 So it becomes a dilemma as to which experimental data is more accurate.
 In such circumstances, even the theoretical data obtained at the DFT level is questionable.
 Thus, it becomes necessary to investigate the $\rho$ of V at DFT+DMFT level to verify whether the electronic correlation affects it or not.
 According to the Wiedemann-Franz law, $\kappa_e$ of a material is directly related to $\rho$\cite{ashcroft}.
 Thus, the effect of correlation on $\kappa_e$ is expected to be similar to $\rho$.
 Since, the value of $U$ for V is $2.6$ eV, which lies in the range of moderately CESs\cite{sihi2020detailed}.
 So, DFT may not truly capture the electronic correlation in this case.
 Sihi \textit{et al.}\cite{sihi2020detailed} have studied the photoemission spectra (PES) of V qualitatively using different theoretical approaches.
 In this work, it was shown that the qualitative features of PES, near the Fermi level, obtained through DFT and DFT+DMFT methods are in good agreement with the experimental data.
 However, the quantitative comparison of PES at both the levels is still lacking in their work.
 Furthermore, mere matching of PES does not guarantee that the features of states and their distributions around the Fermi energy will be same at DFT and DFT+DMFT levels.
 It is important to mention here that the transport properties are highly dependent on the states near the Fermi level.
 Thus, a comparative study of temperature-dependent transport properties of V using DFT and DFT+DMFT approach is very much needed to explore the importance of electronic correlation on these properties of the material.